skmin-lab/unixmd/docs/source/quick_start.rst

 - SHPROB

-This file shows the hopping probabilities between the adiabatic states.
-The starting adiabatic state is the running state at the time step.
+This file shows the hopping probabilities from the running state to the others at each MD step.
 You can check the running state from 'SHSTATE' file.

 .. code-block:: bash